 Are you looking for restaurant recommendations in Greenwich?
 We asked local Greenwich residents for their favorite restaurants.
 Here are the 15 Most Recommended Restaurants in Greenwich, CT

-9. You don’t have to go to Manhattan to Shop
+9. Lots of Stores in Greenwich: You don’t have to go to Manhattan to Shop

-I love that many of the stores I go to in New York City are also in Greenwich!
-Why shop in Manhattan, when you can shop on Greenwich Avenue?
+I love that many of the stores I go to in New York City are also in Greenwich.
+Why shop in Manhattan when I can shop on Greenwich Avenue.
+Plus I save money because the sales taxes are lower in Connecticut!

 Every year, the Greenwich Chamber of Commerce organizes a sidewalk sale in July where there are unbelievable deals.
 It is such a popular event that Westchester and other Fairfield County residents shop the Greenwich Sidewalk Sale.